 Each residence hall is under the supervision of a Residence Hall Supervisor.
-The Residence Hall Supervisor is a resident and has the responsibility of insuring that resident life is supportive of the educational purpose of the institution through enforcement of the residence hall policies.
-The Residence hall supervisor has two primary functions:
+The Residence Hall Supervisor lives in the residence hall and has the responsibility of ensuring that residence life is supportive of the educational purpose of the institution through enforcement of the residence hall policies.
+The Residence Hall Supervisor has two primary functions:

 - 1. Assist the student residents in their adjustment to residence hall life, and to aid them in finding help for college related problems. - 2.
-Monitor the residence hall to insure that all conduct within the residence hall is acceptable, in keeping with college policies, and that college property is not destroyed.
+Monitor the residence hall to ensure that all conduct within the residence hall is acceptable, in keeping with college policies, and that college property is not destroyed.